conghanzheng/conghanzheng.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a PhD Candidate at Universitat Autònoma de Barcelona (UAB) and Barcelona School of Economics (BSE).
+I am a PhD Candidate at Universitat Autònoma de Barcelona (UAB) and Barcelona School of Economics (BSE) in the [International Doctorate of Economic Analysis (IDEA) program](https://www.uabidea.eu).

 **Research Interests**: Applied Microeconomics; Labor Economics; Migration; Family Economics; Child Development